bitwise-operators/migrate/README.md

 A simple posix-compliant shell script to facilitate database migrations for psql &amp; mysql

 ##	Usage
-Create two directories called `migrations` and `rollbacks`.
+Create two directories called `up` and `down`.
 These will contain, respectively, the migrations and rollback scripts for your project.
-The migration script should be executed in the directory containing both.
+If these are not subdirectories of the directory where you are executing the migration script, or if you want to use different names, set the correct paths in the configuration file (see below).

-Each migration in the `migrations` directory should be matched by an equally named rollback script in the `rollbacks` directory.
+Each migration in the `up` directory should be matched by an equally named rollback script in the `down` directory.
 You can easily create these using the supplied `create` command, which will timestamp the files for automatic sorting.

 Each script should be a valid SQL script for the database you are using and have a filename ending in `.sql`